Jagonews24.com

 Jagonews24.com is an online Bengali language news portal in Bangladesh.
 Launched on 10 May 2014, the portal is owned by AKC Private Limited.
-As of July 2021, Alexa ranked the website 1,603 worldwide and 8th in Bangladesh which is the 13th among the news-related websites in Bangladesh.
+As of July 2021, Similar Web ranked the website 1,351st worldwide and 8th in Bangladesh.
+This places it in 13th place overall amongst news-related websites in Bangladesh.

 History

 Jagonews24.com officially launched on 10 May 2014 with the slogan Home of online objective news.
 K M Zeaul Haque is serving as its acting Editor.
-The portal has started the publication of printed Eid Edition in 2015.
-In the same year, it has launched an online campaign to recognize Bengali as one of the Official languages of the United Nations.
+The portal started the publication of printed Eid Edition in 2015.
+In the same year, it launched an online campaign to recognize Bengali as one of the Official languages of the United Nations.